Twist Angle Dependent Interlayer Exciton Lifetimes in van der Waals Heterostructures

+where $\mu=m_em_h/(m_e+m_h)$ is the reduced mass.
+The solution of eq.\eqref{eq:wannier_eq} determines the exciton energy $E_{\text{gap}} - E_{B}$, where $E_{B}$ is the exciton binding energy and $E_{\text{gap}}$ the band gap.
+For the effective masses we use $m_e = 0.57 m_0$ and $m_h = 0.36 m_0$, where $m_0$ is the free electron mass.~\cite{wang_optical_2019} Details about the dielectrically screened Coulomb potential are given in (S7).
+We find that the IX binding energy $E_B$ for the hBN-encapsulated $\text{MoSe}_{\text{2}}$/$\text{WSe}_{\text{2}}$ heterobilayer is about $110$ meV.
+The exciton Bohr radius $a_B$ can be approximated by the root mean square of the electron hole separation and we obtain a value of $1.15$ nm.

-An interlayer twist in real space generates a relative shift in momentum space ($\bK_c - \bK_v$, see Fig.~1c) as well as a spatial modulation of the exciton energy.
-In all three TBLs, the moir\'{e} periodicity can be assumed to be large compared to the IX Bohr radius.
-Thus, we neglect the variation of the binding energy in the moir\'{e} pattern and use a local approximation of the IX moir\'{e} potential $V^{\textrm{M}}(\bR)$ according to Ref.~\cite{Wu:2018}.
-In this framework, the IX Hamiltonian reads
+An interlayer twist in real space generates a relative shift in momentum space ($\bK_c - \bK_v$) as well as a spatial modulation of the exciton energy.
+For small twist angle, the moir\'{e} periodicity can be assumed to be large compared to the exciton Bohr radius.
+Thus, we neglect the variation of the binding energy in the moir\'{e} pattern and use a local approximation of the exciton moir\'{e} potential $V^{\textrm{M}}(\bR)$ according to Ref.~\cite{Wu:2018}.
+In this framework, the exciton Hamiltonian reads